Last Updated on

 There's debate on incentives for cart recovery.
 A common mistake is either extreme: offering a discount in the very first reminder unnecessarily (which can train customers to expect a coupon every time), or not offering one at all even when the customer hesitates for days.

-Avoidance: Use a tiered incentive approach.
+Solution: Use a tiered incentive approach.
 Perhaps the first push is a gentle reminder with no discount, the second or third follow-up could sweeten the deal if they still haven't converted ("Here's 10% off, our treat").
 This way you only give away margin if needed.

 Consider other incentives: free shipping, a free sample or gift, loyalty points.
 Sometimes these are as motivating as a raw discount and don't cheapen the product's perceived value.